+stem Management

 Service Tag Display the Service Tag of the computer.

 Asset Tag Create a computer Asset Tag.

 Wake on LAN/WLAN Enable or disable the computer to power on by special LAN signals when it receives a wakeup signal from the WLAN.

 By default, the Disabled option is selected.

 Auto on Time Enable to set the computer to turn on automatically every day or on a preselected date and time.
-This option can be configured only if the Auto Or Time is set to Everyday, Weekdays, or Selected Days.
+This option can be configured only if the Auto On Time is set to Everyday, Weekdays, or Selected Days.

 By default, the option is disabled.

 Intel AMT Capability

 Enable Intel AMT Capability Enable or disable the Intel AMT capabilty.

 By default, the Restrict MEBx Access option is enabled.

-MEB× Hotkey Enable or disable MEBx hotkey.
+MEBx Hotkey Enable or disable MEBx hotkey.

 By default, the option is disabled.

 USB Provision

 Enable USB Provision Enable or disable the Intel AMT provisioning using the local provisioning file through a USB storage device.

 By default, the option is disabled.

 SERR Messages Enable or disable SERR messages.

 By default, the option is enabled.

-Dell Development Configuration

-Enable Flash Updated Signature Override Enable or disable certain features to control BIOS

-By default, the option is disabled.